egonw/rrdf/README.md

 # About

-Package to bring RDF and SPARQL functionality to R, using the Jena libraries.
+Package to bring RDF and SPARQL functionality to R, using the Jena libraries (needs Java7 or higher).

     java/ -> Helper classes for the R rdf package. rdf/ -> R package for dealing with RDF, using Jena.